 The best way to keep ticks from attaching to your pets is to use preventive medication.
-If a tick is found, prompt removal of the tick is important as this lessens the chance of disease transmission to your pet (ticks need to feed for almost 50 hours to transmit Lyme disease).
+If a tick is found, prompt removal of the tick is important as this lessens the chance of disease transmission to your pet.
 They can be removed at home with a pair of tweezers by firmly grasping the tick close to the skin and gently pulling it free.
 Burning the tick or applying harmful liquids to it are not likely to be effective and could injure your pet.
 After removing the tick, make sure you have the entire tick (leaving the head in the wound could lead to problems).
 You can then flush it down the toilet.
 For your safety, we do not recommend crushing ticks to kill them because tick fluids can carry disease.
 Lastly, if you’re uncomfortable removing ticks from your pet, please feel free to contact us at the Goodison Veterinary Center.
 We would be happy to walk you through the procedure over the phone or schedule an appointment to have one of our experienced staff members remove the tick for you.

 OTHER EXTERNAL PARASITES

 Here are some warning signs to watch for in your pets which may indicate other external parasites…

 - Hair loss